Drinking Soda During Pregnancy – Is It Safe?

 Soda is a brew made from a mix of several ingredients.
 Here are few of the ingredients in soda that can affect you and your baby:

 Soda is high in caffeine, which is known to raise one’s blood pressure.
-It can also cause insomnia, which can cause constipation and dehydration in the mother-to-be, and this is harmful to the baby’s motoric and nervous system development.
+It can also cause insomnia, which can cause constipation and dehydration in the mother-to-be.
+This is harmful to the baby’s motoric and nervous system development.
 Consumption of more than 300 mg of caffeine a day may lead to miscarriage, and the consumption of more than 500 mg of caffeine in a day can cause chronic high breathing in a baby at birth.

 Steady insulin levels are essential for the optimal growth of the baby.
 The sugar present in sodas increases blood sugar levels, which can cause an insulin burst.
 Consuming large amounts of sugar can also lead to obesity, which can lead to miscarriage or cause health problems like congenital disabilities in the baby.